UKPLab/sentence-transformers/examples/applications/semantic-search/README.md

 Depending on your real-time requirements, you can use this function for corpora up to 1 Million entries given you have enough memory.

-## Full-Scale Example
-For a full-scale example, see [semantic_search_quora_pytorch.py](semantic_search_quora_pytorch.py)

-There, we embed the [Quora duplicate questions](https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs) dataset, which has around 500k questions asked on Quora.
-We use *util.semantic_search* to search this corpus.
+## Similar Questions Retrieval
+[semantic_search_quora_pytorch.py](semantic_search_quora_pytorch.py) shows an example based on the [Quora duplicate questions](https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs) dataset.
+The user can enter a question, and the code retrieves the most similar questions from the dataset using the *util.semantic_search* method.
+As model, we use *distilbert-multilingual-nli-stsb-quora-ranking*, which was trained to identify similar questions and supports 50+ languages.

 ## ElasticSearch